Introduction

 SharePoint Document and Read and Understood Properties

-You’ll notice that the templates use SharePoint Document Properties and those used by Read and Understood.
+You’ll notice that the templates use SharePoint Document Properties, and those are used by Read and Understood.
 More information is provided on document properties in our Guide to Building and Designing Email Templates.

 Replace Links with Button in Emails